como-configurar-un-esp8266-para-acceder-por-mdns

-In this post, we will see how to use multicast DNS (mDNS) to access an ESP8266 or ESP32 on our local network by its name without having to know its IP address.
+In this post, we will see how to use multicast DNS (mDNS) to access an ESP32 on our local network by its name without having to know its IP address.

-We have been covering how to connect the ESP8266 in STA mode and AP mode.
-Once connected, the first need is usually to find our device on the local network.
+Once connected to the network, the first need is usually to find our device on the local network.

-In the previous post, we saw how to solve this by setting a static IP.
+One way to solve this is to set a static IP.
 Another alternative is to use a network scanner.
-However, it is also possible to use mDNS to locate the device by its name.
+However, it is also possible to use mDNS to locate the device by its name, which is usually much more convenient.

 Unicast Domain Name System (DNS) servers contain tables that convert names and domains to an IP address.
 We are used to their use on the Internet.
 Although it is possible to configure a local DNS server, many small local networks do not have a DNS server, so we can only access by IP address.